isaacbernat/presentations/optimise/final.md

 ???
 We've been going on for a while.
 This is how the code looks like now (minus blank spaces).
 So there was a **price to pay** to get faster runtimes after all.
 Apart from obvious **development time**... now the code is more brittle, **harder to maintain**, has more dependencies, etc.

+One could also go on with incremental optimisations and try to reduce I/O costs of reading N, converting a strings into integers and so on.

+References: many other different ways exist to generate the results, check: https://en.wikipedia.org/wiki/Formulas_for_generating_Pythagorean_triples and https://en.wikipedia.org/wiki/Tree_of_primitive_Pythagorean_triples for examples.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_eta14.html" width="110%" height="100%"></embed>

 ???
-These are the updated timings.
-We are measuring 100k Ns, not just 1N like before.
+These are the updated timings. **N.b.
+We are measuring 100k Ns, not just 1N like before**.

 ### V14.py  ETA 100k N>=2^20: 0.61s <-python
 ### V14.py  ETA 100k N>=2^20: 0.49s <-pypy (N.b.
 PyPy has a more expensive start time than Python)